 Sunset Magazine's Guide to Growing A Vegetable Garden -- good guide.
 Sunset magazine is based on the West coast, so may not provide specific advice about Minnesota.

-Sunset Magazine's Instructional Video on How To Plant A Tomato
+Sunset Magazine's Instructional Video on How To Plant A Tomato -- great simple video on planting a tomato plant.

 Urban Gardening